Editing order items

 4. Under the item that you want to remove, click Remove item.

-5. Optional: If you don’t want to return the item to inventory, then uncheck Restock item.
+5. Optional: If you don’t want to return the item to inventory, then deselect Restock item.
 Items that you remove are automatically restocked to their original location.

 6. Optional: Add a note about the edit under Reason for edit.
-This note isn’t seen by your customer.
+This note isn’t displayed to your customer.

 7. After you finish editing the order, review and update the order.